kovidgoyal/calibre/manual/faq.rst

 Using a USB cable
 ^^^^^^^^^^^^^^^^^^^^

+Simply plug your device into the computer with a USB cable. |app| should automatically detect the device and then you can transfer books to it by clicking the Send to Device button. |app| does not have support for every single android device out there, so if your device is not automatically detected, follow the instructions at :ref:`devsupport` to get your device supported in |app|.

 .. note:: With newer Android devices, the USB connection is only supported on
           Windows Vista and newer and Linux.
 If you are on Windows XP or OS X, you should use one of the wireless connection methods.

-Simply plug your device into the computer with a USB cable. |app| should automatically detect the phone and then you can transfer books to it by clicking the Send to Device button. |app| does not have support for every single android device out there, so if your device is not automatically detected, follow the instructions at :ref:`devsupport` to get your device supported in |app|.

 Over the air
 ^^^^^^^^^^^^^^